32. Wintering Base

 “Oh my goodness!
 You came prepared, didn’t you?“

-The first hot shower in 54 days, since leaving Buenos Aires, warms both my frozen body and my weary mind.
+The first hot shower in fifty-four days, since leaving Buenos Aires, warms both my frozen body and my weary mind.

 A few days later, the supply ship Bransfield arrives to restock the base and withdraw the summer crew, marking the beginning of Faraday Base’s wintering period.

 Heading further south is now completely impossible.
-Worse still, if I don't leave the Antarctic Sea soon, the water will freeze solid, trapping Aomi.
+Worse still, if I do not leave the Antarctic Sea soon, the water will freeze solid, trapping Aomi.

 Every day, I try to turn back north, but the snowy post-summer winds block my way.
-The barometer needle in the cabin swings violently up and down, reading 955 hectopascals—so low you might think it's broken.
+The barometer needle in the cabin swings violently up and down, reading 955 hectopascals, so low you might think it is broken.

-Outside Aomi's tiny windows, the wind suddenly stops blowing, and a blue sky appears unbelievably between the clouds.
-But just a few minutes later, a violent blizzard strikes from the opposite direction, showing that the center of the low-pressure system is passing by, one after another, without a break—almost as if it refuses to give Aomi any chance to escape from the Antarctic.
+Outside Aomi’s tiny windows, the wind suddenly stops blowing, and a blue sky appears briefly between the clouds.
+But just a few minutes later, a violent blizzard strikes from the opposite direction, revealing that the centers of low-pressure systems pass one after another without a break, as if they refuse to give Aomi any chance to escape the Antarctic region.

 Every morning, two alarm clocks ring in the cabin, where the temperature is just 2 degrees Celsius.
-Although I think it's time to leave, the weather shows no signs of improving.
+Although I believe it is time to leave, the weather shows no signs of improving.

 Snow continues to pile up on Aomi’s small deck.
 Real winter will arrive soon, and Aomi and I will be buried beneath snow and ice.
 Of course, I knew this from the beginning.

-On the morning of the twelfth day at Galindez Island, the thickly overcast sky is ominously dark, but the blizzard and winds I had feared have stopped.
+On the morning of the twelfth day, after arriving at Galindez Island, the thickly overcast sky is ominously dark, but the blizzard and winds I feared have stopped.

-Before the next blizzard hits, I will pass through the Lemaire Channel again and head about 60 km north.
+Before the next blizzard hits, I’ll pass through the Lemaire Channel again and head about 60 kilometers north.

-From there, I will leave the Antarctic coast, sail through the Drake Passage, and Aomi should reach Buenos Aires in about a month.
+From there, I’ll leave the Antarctic coast, sail through the Drake Passage; Aomi should reach Buenos Aires in about a month.

 In the Bay of Galindez Island